Japhetaline/simple_shell/README.md

-this  is a collaborative project between Damassoh Japhet Setonji and Mudau Dzilafho Pia this project imitates the unix shell
+This is a collaborative project between Damassoh Japhet Setonji and Mudau Dzilafho Pia.
+This project imitates the unix shell